-The Regulations provide for students who have been ordinarily resident in either England, Scotland, Northern Ireland, the Channel Islands or the Isle of Man, and then move to Wales.
-If the move was for the purpose of undertaking the current course or a course which the student was undertaking immediately before the current course, they should be regarded as being ordinarily resident in the place from which they have moved.
+The Regulations provides for student who have been ordinarily resident in either England, Scotland, Northern Ireland, the Channel Islands or the Isle of Man, and then moves to Wales: if the move was for purpose of undertaking the current course or a course which the student was undertaking immediately before the current course, they should be regarded as being ordinarily resident in the place from which they have moved.

-To apply for support, such a student should contact the responsible authority in the area they have moved from, as they are assessed for support under the rules that apply there.
+To apply for support, such a student should contact the responsible authority in the area they have moved from as they are assessed for support under the rules that apply there.
 Only those students ordinarily resident in Wales apply to SFW.